 A lesson in opposites

 I married my opposite in temperament.
 I am outgoing.
 My husband is reserved.
-I am a combination of mostly I with a good dose of D. My husband is mostly C with a large amount of S. When we learned about the personality types, we understood why I want make decisions quickly and move on and why he wants time to process.
-He understands why I crave social interaction, and I understand why he’s happy to sit in a corner by himself at a party or skip the whole thing but happily drive me there and back so I have company on the drive.
+I am a combination of mostly I and S with a good dose of D. My husband is mostly C with a large amount of S. When we learned about the personality types, we understood why I want make decisions quickly and move on and why he wants time to process.
+He understands why I crave social interaction, and I understand why he’s happy to sit in a corner by himself at a party or skip the whole thing but happily drive me there and back so I have company on the trip.
 We focus on how we complement each other rather than how we potentially irritate each other, and we understand ourselves better too.

 Taking the knowledge beyond our home

 This knowledge helps any situation.
 As PTA President, it helped place people where they could shine and enjoy volunteering.
 As a big picture person, I surrounded myself with detail people who helped me stay on track.
-My favorite story was the day I called someone I knew was an type S personality who shied away from being in charge of anything.
+My favorite story was the day I called someone I knew was a type S personality who shied away from being in charge of anything.
 She much preferred supporting the team rather than leading it.
 I told her I had an open committee chair for her, and she immediately told me she didn’t want to be in charge.
 I explained she would be a committee of one working behind the scenes, doing her work at her own pace.
 She had two yearly deadlines and she would never have to speak at a meeting.
 She gladly accepted and did an amazing job for the next two years.
 When people work in their strengths, everyone wins.

 Every personality type can shine